whole-communities-whole-health/wcwh-repo-template/data/README.md

-## Use this directory for sample data sets
+Use this file to explain what is in this directory